Breast Cancer Radiation Therapy

 Radiation Therapy Technology at Virginia Mason

-At Virginia Mason, we continue to incorporate new technologies into the care of our breast cancer patients.
+Our team continues to incorporate new technologies into the care of our breast cancer patients.
 The latest addition to our technology is Intensity Modulated Radiation Therapy (IMRT).

 With IMRT, treatment planning is accomplished with a quick CT scan of the breast region.
 A three-dimensional plan is then constructed by the radiation oncologist and dosimetrist that precisely contours the radiation dose to treat the breast and avoid normal structures such as the lung and heart.